sebyrobi/NW-01-WAN-VLAN-CaseStudy/README.md

 The `supplementary/` folder includes reference checklists for this case study:

-- `NW-01-Checklist-2022.pdf` – full overview of assignment tasks
+- `Case Study CNVT 1820 Summer 2022(1).html` – full overview of assignment tasks
-- `NW-01-Checklist-2025.pdf` – condensed version / minimum requirements
+- `CNVT1820 Case Study Phase CHECKLIST.html` – condensed version / minimum requirements

 These files provide context for the assignment scope and verification steps.
 > Note: ACLs listed in the checklists were not required and were not implemented.